mgmeyers/obsidian-zotero-integration/docs/Templating.md

 ## What templating language do I use?

-Zotero Desktop Connector uses the [Nunjucks templating language](https://mozilla.github.io/nunjucks/templating.html#variables).
+Obsidian Zotero Integration uses the [Nunjucks templating language](https://mozilla.github.io/nunjucks/templating.html#variables).
 Nunjucks is a robust templating language, but also has a learning curve.

 A basic template might looks something like: